Introduction to Projects

 Running a campaign

-Projects can be used to prepare, start, and stop campaigns that temporarily put a set of changes contained in a project 'live' for a special occasion such as a seasonal sale promotion or a Christmas edition of a website.
-Once the special occasion is over, one click is sufficient to stop the campaign and revert all affected channels and content back to their original state.
+Projects can be used to prepare, schedule, start, and stop campaigns that temporarily put a set of changes contained in a project 'live' for a special occasion such as a seasonal sale promotion or a Christmas edition of a website.
+Once the special occasion is over, the campaign ends and all affected channels and content revert back to their original state.